apoorvnjit/Weather/README.md

 ## Features

 * User can get  weather of the cities which are available with openweather API.
-* Animation added to weather
+* Animation added to weather image
-* Awesome feature 3

 To-do list:
 * We can add city list json to cehck if that city is available in thier list, it can be done in future
+* More test case can be written

 ## Status